Pediatric Dental Emergency?

 Can I go to the ER for a dental emergency?

 If your child’s emergency is life-threatening, such as uncontrolled bleeding or a broken jaw, call 911 or go to the emergency room.

 Otherwise, we recommend calling our pediatric dentists.

-The reason for this is most hospitals don’t have dental professionals on staff.
-So the most they can do is provide treatment for pain and infections.
+The reason for this is that most hospitals don’t have dental professionals on staff, so the most they can do is provide treatment for pain and infections.
 Your child will then need to visit us afterward to take care of the dental problem and prevent it from getting worse or reoccurring.

 Going to the ER vs. a dentist for a dental emergency can end up costing you more, take more time, and worsen the outcome of the dental problem.